2021 NFL OVERALL R.O.I. 241%

 2021 NHL OVERALL R.O.I.
 36%

-Of course, as in any game of chance there is variability in the actual results and just because you have won 55% in the past and expect to win 55% in the future doesn't mean that you're goint to win 55% this upcoming season.
+luck.
+Of course, as in any game of chance there is variability in the actual results and just because you have won 55% in the past and expect to win 55% in the future doesn't mean that you're going to win 55% this upcoming season.
 There is variance in sports betting, as there is in most investments, and I calculate the standard deviation to figure out how much of my bankroll I can safely wager on each game during the season to accommodate potential negative swings while having very little chance of exhausting my bankroll.
-I have extensively quantified the variance that exists in sports betting, and use mathematical formulas to dictate the exact optimal amount to invest so as to maximize the ratio of profits to variance.
+I have extensively quantified the variance that exists in sports betting, and use mathematical formulas to dictate the exact optimal investment amount to maximize full potential, as seen on my betting record below.

 CAPITOL MANAGEMENT INVESTMENT CONSULTING VALUED PREMIUM